 Service trip destinations are selected by the Give Back Beyond Cincinnati committee approximately 8 to 14 months in advanced.
 This selection process is often influenced by feedback from Give Back Cincinnati members.
 Traditionally the service trip destinations correspond with the location of a Give Back Beyond Cincinnati partner such as Habitat for Humanity or the Fuller Center.

 Each service trip is organized by a Trip Lead and a committee.
 These people are traditional part of the Give Back Beyond Committee and are very passionate about the cause and destination.
 They oversee every aspect of their service travel trip including planning, preparation, recruitment, fundraising, and execution.
-If your interested in being a part of this process then simply Contact Us.
+If you're interested in being a part of this process, simply Contact Us.
 Trip participants are also encouraged to play an active part in the service trip.

-The cost of the service travel trip consist of four basic items:
+The cost of the service travel trip consists of four basic items:

 - Transportation: We have to get there by somehow and this tends to be a large portion of the trip cost.
 This is especially true for international trips that require long flights.

 - Food/Drink: This is a basic human need.